The best plants for amazingly low maintenance garden pots

 Er, no. Not unless you invest in a watering system.
 The first thing to make clear is there is no such thing as the ‘no-maintenance garden pot’.
 All plants need some care.

-And all plants in pots, however low maintenance, do need watering and feeding!
+And all plants in pots, however low maintenance, do at least need watering and feeding!

 Large pots are more ‘low-maintenance’ than small ones…